Busan - Geoje Fixed Link, South Korea

 The latter bridge, with its three pylons, is a seldom-used design (will connect Jeo and Geolje islands).
 The main cable-stayed bridges will be comprised of composite steel and concrete superstructures, and concrete towers linked by stay cables.

-The approach viaducts will be comprised of steel pate girders with a composite deck slab supported by concrete piers located in the seawater.
 Heavy caisson foundations (2,600 to 3,000t) have been pre-cast and will be lowered and guided into place at a depth of 30m (caisson design varies according to their position in the structure).
 At selected locations, piled foundations will also be used.

 An additional project consists of an eight-lane expressway network, linking the Daejeon-Tongyeong-si highway with Daegu-Busan highway, in a U-type link.
 This will become the National Road (NR) 58 and will stretch for 17.6km.
 It will cost an estimated $303m and is expected to take up to six years to complete.
 A further 7.9km Gadeokdo Cheonseong-dong to Noksan Industrial Complex, Busan – a six-lane highway – will be built concurrently with the other land-based roads, at an approximate expense of $241m.